 Our fifteenth amended and restated certificate of incorporation that will be in effect following the completion of this offering will contain provisions limiting the liability of directors, and both such amended and restated certificate of incorporation and our amended and restated bylaws that will be in effect following the completion of this offering will provide that we will indemnify each of our directors and officers to the fullest extent permitted under Delaware law.
-Our fifteenth amended and restated certificate of incorporation and amended and restated bylaws will also provide our board of directors with discretion to indemnify our employees and other agents when determined appropriate by the board.
-In addition, we have entered into an indemnification agreement with each of our directors and executive officers, which requires us to indemnify them.
+Our fifteenth amended and restated certificate of incorporation and arestated bylaws will also provide our board of directors with discretion to indemnify our employees and other agents when determined appropriate by the board.
+In addition, we have entered into an indemnify them.
 For more information regarding these agreements, see the section titled "Executive Compensation - Limitations on Liability and Indemnification Matters."